syncfusion/ej2-vue-docs/src/treegrid/treegrid/data-binding.md

 To bind remote data to TreeGrid component, assign service data as an instance of `DataManager` to the [`dataSource`](../api/treegrid#datasource) property.
 To interact with remote data source,  provide the endpoint `url` and define the [`hasChildMapping`](../api/treegrid#hasChildMapping) property of treegrid.

+The [`hasChildMapping`](../api/treegrid/#haschildmapping) property maps the field name in data source, that denotes whether current record holds any child records.
+This is useful internally to show expand icon while binding child data on demand.

 The TreeGrid provides `Load on Demand` support for rendering remote data.
 The Load on demand is considered in TreeGrid for the following actions.

 * Expanding root nodes.